openstack-k8s-operators/telemetry-operator/README.md

 ```
 DATAPLANE_SINGLE_NODE=false DATAPLANE_CHRONY_NTP_SERVER=clock.redhat.com make edpm_deploy
 ```
-When edpm_deploy finishes (to know, you have to keep lookgin at "dataplane-deployment-*" pods keep appearing that run ansible on the compute nodes.
-Those will complete eventually.
-When those stop appearing, it is finished and we have a default openstack on openshift environment.
+To know when dataplane-operator finishes, you have to keep looking at "dataplane-deployment-*" pods that keep appearing to run ansible on the compute nodes.
+They will appear one after the other.
+When those stop appearing, it is finished and we have a default openstack environment.

 Now, we proceed to run our own telemetry-operator instance: